sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 Reservation form connected to Formspree for data retreval directly to the store's contact email and styled with matching layout

+Designed for future backend integration (e.g. with Formspree or SMTP email)

 Shiny text animation on the logo using CSS - on home page

 Full layout and hover consistency across all pages